inoahdev/tbd/README.md

                                          To get the paths of all available images, use the option --list-dsc-images -v, --version,                   Specify version of .tbd files to convert to (default is v2).
                                          This applies to all files where tbd-version was not explicitly set.
-                                         To get a list of all available versions, use the option --list-tbd-versions
+                                         To get a list of all available versions, look at the options below, or use the option --list-tbd-versions
+        -v1,                             Set version of .tbd files to version v1.
+        -v2,                             Set version of .tbd files to version v2.
+(This is the default .tbd version) -v3,                             Set version of .tbd files to version v3.

 Ignore options:
         --ignore-clients,               Ignore clients field